Budget travellers stay at hostels, right? It’s either that or outside in a hammock. But never at a hotel…

 However, most times when scouring for cheap chain hotels, chances are it’ll end up being through Booking.com.
 They’re the gold standard for a reason.

 Past that, there are a few other mentions to keep in mind.
-Booking.com is still going to be your go-to, however, savvy consumers don’t put all their eggs in one basket—you gotta spread that love around!
+Though most budget hotels can be found on Booking.com, savvy consumers don’t put all their eggs in one basket—you gotta spread that love around!
 You never know when a different hotel booking platform is going to have the same (or similar) budget hotel at a smidgen cheaper.

 Other baskets to put your love into include: